Image

 6. If you and/or your spouse are Medicare-eligible, please see the detailed Retiring and Medicare-eligible Checklist.

-Retiree Healthcare Savings Account, employees Hired AFTER January 2010
+Retiree Healthcare Savings Account, employees hired January 1, 2010, or later

-For anyone who was hired after January 2010, the university will contribute $144 monthly into a Retiree Savings Account, administered by TIAA, to help pay for qualified medical expenses in retirement.
+For any full-time employee hired January 1, 2010, or later, the university will contribute $144 monthly into a Retiree Savings Account, administered by TIAA, to help pay for qualified medical expenses in retirement.
 Funds can be used to purchase health insurance and other qualified medical expenses for you and your eligible dependents.

 Retirement Healthcare Savings Plan Advantages: